A Quadratic Lower Bound for Noncommutative Circuits: Introduction

 \section{Introduction}

 An arithmetic circuit for a noncommutative polynomial $f$ is a directed acyclic graph (DAG) which represents a way to compute $f$, starting from variables and field constants (these label the leaves) and using addition and (noncommutative) multiplication as building blocks (these label the internal vertices).
 Its size is measured in terms of the number of vertices in the underlying DAG.
 The fan-in of a circuit is defined as the maximum in-degree of any of its vertices.
 Proving lower bounds on the size of noncommutative arithmetic circuits computing explicit\footnote{We say a polynomial is explicit if there exists a polynomial time algorithm which can compute the coefficient of a monomial provided as an input.
 Since we will only deal with polynomials that have $0-1$ coefficients, this definition suffices for us.} polynomials is an important problem in arithmetic circuit complexity.
 For explicit polynomials on $n$ variables with degree $\Theta(n)$, the strongest known lower bounds for general circuits are of the form $\Omega(n\log n)$ \cite{Stra73, BS83}.
 While the eventual goal is to be able to prove superpolynomial or even exponential (in $n$) lower bounds, this seems out of reach at the present moment and the best known lower bound has remained stagnant at $\Omega(n\log n)$ for decades.
 The starting point for much of the area is the work of Nisan \cite{nisan-stoc1991}, who proved exponential lower bounds on the size of noncommutative formulas computing explicit polynomials.
 Formulas are circuits whose graph is a tree.
 His result also established an exponential separation between the power of formulas and circuits, but it did not yield similarly strong bounds for general circuits \cite{nisan-stoc1991}.
+Subsequent work has explored noncommutative circuits from various angles.
+For instance, Hrubeš, Wigderson and Yehudayoff \cite{hrubes-wigderson-yehudayoff-jams2011} connected noncommutative circuit lower bounds to the classical sum-of-squares problem, while Carmosino, Impagliazzo, Lovett and Mihajlin \cite{carmosino-impagliazzo-lovett-mihajlin-ccc2018} showed a hardness-amplification phenomenon.
+They show that mildly superlinear lower bounds for noncommutative circuits computing constant degree polynomials would already imply exponential lower bounds.